A Sense of Things: Cádiz /Guidebook

 • An eraser

-• A range of brushes
+• A range of different size brushes

 • Your own preference of drawing and painting materials (no oil paints, spray paint or staining inks)